 Three years ago, Nigeria lost the case in a contested arbitration in London.
 In that arbitration, Continental claimed that the government of Nigeria had breached its contract with Continental.
 Under the contract, Continental had agreed to manufacture computer readable, personal identification cards.

-> and Melissa Byroade
+, and associate Melissa Byroade

-> represented Continental in securing its right to enforce the arbitration award.
+represented Continental in securing its right to enforce the arbitration award.

 To read the order and opinion, click below.